 Isa, Susanna, and Anna Maria weave entirely by hand, in the same studio Suzanna founded more than 50 years ago.
 They work using the time-honored methods of generations of Sardinian handweavers, producing textiles that display supreme technical skill and bear the essence of their tradition, their culture, and their dedication to the art of fine Sardinian handweaving.

-You can see how the women work and learn more about handweaving by watching I Want to Weave the Weft of Time (Tessere le Trame del Tempo).
-This 29-minute film features Isa, Susanna, and Maria and shows the art of the tessitori artigianli and the importance of what their work and lives brings to the world.
-You can watch the trailer here.
+See the beautiful film I Want to Weave the Weft of Time (Tessere le Trame del Tempo) to see the women in action!
+This 29-minute documentary features Isa, Susanna, and Maria and explains the art of the tessitori artigianali and the importance of what the weavers bring to the world.
+You can also watch the trailer here.